 The JHL Institute operates in such a way that students can participate in courses safely, both at the Institute and in the regions.
 The purpose is to stop the spread of coronavirus, and to create as safe a study environment as possible.
 The Institute will also intervene in all kinds of harassment.
 It has two harassment contact persons who are there for people who have encountered harassment.

-- The course premises and other premises are organised in such a way that there is plenty of room, which makes it possible to keep the safe distance recommended by authorities (2 metres in course premises).
+- The course premises and other premises are organised in such a way that there is plenty of room, which makes it possible to keep the safe distance recommended by authorities.

 - Because of safety arrangements in the course premises, we have to restrict the number of course participants.